haba713/eclipse-ivyde-export-issue/README.md

     ```

 The class `org.json.JSONObject` and other JSON classes are not included in the
-JAR file even though the library is an Ivy dependency in [ivy.xml](ivy.xml).
+JAR file even though the library is in the [Ivy dependencies](ivy.xml).